 If you have a lot of products, or even a wide range of products, consider structuring your website to limit the choices customers see.
 This might happen through filters to help people narrow down their options, or by arranging products into increasingly narrow categories.
 Reduce the possibility that a visitor will be overwhelmed by all your offers, and offer visitors greater ease to find exactly what they are looking for.

 Of course, distractions aren’t just how many products you have, it’s also about how busy your layout is, competing elements, and how many things in total are vying for your customer’s attention.
 Here’s the key, the closer you get to closing the sale, the fewer things you should have on your screen.
 Unfortunately, the more choices you provide, the more likely a customer is to go elsewhere.

 Simplifying the checkout process is a great way to boost your online sales.
 Whenever you ask people to commit to something, there’s resistance.
 Potential customers will have doubts, hesitations, and second thoughts before making a purchase.
 The key is to simplify the checkout process, reducing as many barriers to purchase as you can.
 Things that add frustration to the checkout process include long forms, poor website usability, and insufficient information.

 You need to make things as easy as possible for people to buy what you’re selling.
 Each extra step in your checkout process makes it more complicated to complete and drives away a fraction of your potential buyers.
 Start by eliminating any unnecessary steps in your checkout process, skip unnecessary fields in forms, and don’t time them out and make them start over from the beginning.
 When you reduce the friction in the checkout process, you will increase your sales.

-If you’re consistent with these best practices, you will find success doing business online.
+If you’re consistent with these best practices, you will find online business success.
 Safeguard can help with both expertise and a suite of services to provide everything you need to be successful online.
 Our web services make it easy; contact us today.